-The first of these hubs were the "5-Star" (5-Speed Sturmey-Archer) hubs, introduced in 1991.
-The 5-Star hubs had cantilevered planet-gear axles, that is, the axles were only supported at one end, a Bad Idea.
-They were shifted by dual pullchains: the one on the right for high, middle and low, and the one on the left for a wider and narrower range.
+The first of these hubs was the "5-Star" (5-Speed Sturmey-Archer), introduced in 1991.
+The 5-Star had cantilevered planet-gear axles, that is, the axles were supported at only one end, a Bad Idea.
+These hubs were shifted by dual pullchains: the one on the right for high, middle and low, and the one on the left for a wider and narrower range.

 Later versions of single-cable 5-speed hubs, sometimes called the Summit series, included a patented "ball locking" mechanism for the sun gears.
 Some of these hubs continued to be made, or sold out of remaining inventory, until SunRace/Sturmey Archer rolled out a new wide-range series of 5-speed hubs in 2009.
 The hub really needed 7mm or more of cable travel for the 1-2 and 4-5 shifts, but the plastic trigger shifter provided with these hubs provides only 6.5mm of travel for these shifts.
 The ball-locking mechanism was reportedly unreliable in the 7-speed hubs.
 Please also see comments on the 7-speed ball-locking hubs below, which probably also apply to the 5-speed hubs.

 These hubs were supplied with an aluminum alloy shell, unless steel is indicated in the table below.